etherforce/FeTSy/fetsy/webclient/scripts/directives.coffee.md

                 key: '='

 Controller for the field.
 The getTemplateURL() method returns different URLs for each field.
 This depends on the result of getDropdownChoices().
+If a user clicks on a dropdown field, the ticket is changed using a resource method.

             controller: [
                 '$scope'